-The band, Cam Ainslie (drums), Rod Campbell (vocals/keys), Patrick Codere (vocals/guitar), Daniel “DK” Kingsbury (vocals/guitar) and Matt Posnikoff (bass/guitar) captured listeners with the release of their self-titled first album in October 2010.
-Produced by Simon Kendall (Doug and the Slugs), Jared Gauthier of The Uniter (Winnipeg) describes the album as “nothing short of musical universality.
-The album is almost a compilation of music styles, perfectly brought together by five guys who wanted to reach audiences from all genres.”
+The band, Cam Ainslie (drums), Rod Campbell (vocals/keys), Patrick Codere (vocals/guitar) and Matt Posnikoff (bass/guitar) captured listeners with the release of their self-titled first album in October 2010.
+Jared Gauthier of The Uniter (Winnipeg) describes the album as “nothing short of musical universality.”
+MBM toured the album around western Canada and the USA.